francomano/PSA-GAN/README.md

 ## Getting Started

-These instructions will get you a copy of the project on your local machine for development and testing purposes.
+These instructions will get you a copy of the project on your local machine.
 ### REQUIREMENTS

 What things you need to install the software and how to install them.
 For example: